Beating the Brexit Deadline

-That will preclude taking lodgings, installing yourself in France in a camper van or mobile home, or other form of temporary accommodation, as they are unlikely to be accepted by the French authorities as adequate proof.
+That may preclude taking lodgings, installing yourself in France in a camper van or mobile home, or other form of temporary accommodation, as they may not be accepted by the French authorities as adequate proof.

 So far so good, but the process is still not without risk or difficulty.

 Although you do not need to have sold your existing home in the UK to obtain residency, there is a potential tax risk to not having done so.

 This is because you will lose your entitlement to principal residence exemption on capital gains in the UK and you will become liable for capital gains tax in France on the eventual sale proceeds of what will then be your second home.